coilysiren/blog/posts/countdowntoliftoff.md

 #### [[ 2 ]]

 High school was one step forward, two steps backward.
 Teen angst and a general increase in maturity meant less fights.
 But teen angst is caused by hormones, hormones whose effects I very much did not approve of [if you're new here: I'm trans. pronouns she / her, don't fuck it up thanks].
 Mainly because of the hormones thing, I was very depressed.
 Still very good at school though (3.5 GPA)!
 Just... not as good, not top of class, mainly because of the depression.
-I was defintely "that smart nerdy emo gay kid" though.
+I was definitely "that smart nerdy emo gay kid" though.
 Which totally sounds like someone you'd want to hang out with, yea?
 Yea!

-What happens next is that my emotionally bankrupt "but well meaning" father decides he needs to fix the marginal drop in my academic preformance.
+What happens next is that my emotionally bankrupt "but well meaning" father decides he needs to fix the marginal drop in my academic performance.
 His fixes were mostly violent. ...Actually, they were all violent.
 And by violent I mean physically abusive.
 CPS was called a few times - BY ME [the child!!!].
 CPS [Child Protective Services] didn't really do anything except harass my dad into feeding us more.
 Which was funny [and by funny I mean sad] because he was / is a massively overweight **[2]** and VERY well paid accountant with underweight children - and his excuse was always that food costs too much.

 The institution of CPS still to this day annoys me for its lack of action.
 But really it's not CPS at large, it's the history and conditioning of black CPS workers having to deal with a black family.
 White CPS has historically been overbearing on black families, so black CPS is / was underbearing to compensate **[3]**.
 In my case, this was a mistake.
 But whatever, I fixed it myself eventually.
 And by "I fixed it myself" I mean that tensions escalated until one day I punched my dad in the face and ran away.